 If these fears are not tackled in some way, they will prevent transactions from happening.

-To address these fears, you need to build trust into your system.
+To address these fears, you need to bake marketplace trust into your user journey.
 Your users need to trust your platform and each other.
 In this article, we will go through the most common ways to build trust in a marketplace community.

-To understand what type of trust mechanisms you need, you first need to understand the type and size of your users’ perceived risks.
-These risks can be both real or imaginary.
+To understand what type of marketplace trust mechanisms you need, you first need to understand the type and size of your users' perceived risks.
+These risks can be real or imaginary.

-The amount of perceived risk varies widely depending on the type of the marketplace.
-Daan Weddepohl, co-founder of neighborhood sharing marketplace Peerby, used to say that “Trust is overrated”.
-His users were able to trust each other without the need for any specific trust or safety mechanisms.
+The amount of perceived risk varies widely depending on the type of marketplace.
+Daan Weddepohl, co-founder of neighborhood sharing marketplace Peerby, used to say that "Trust is overrated".
+His users were able to trust each other without any specific trust or safety mechanisms.